buckbaskin/buckbaskin.github.io/content/break-quad-copter3.md

 via I2C.
 Then you get:

 - `08`VLOGIC, the supply voltage for digital communication logic
-- `10`REGOUT, a pin for a filter capactior (probably another component on the board)
+- `10`REGOUT, a pin for a filter capacitor (probably another component on the board)
 - `11`FSYNC, used for synchronizing with frames for camera stabilization
 - `12`INT, a digital out interrupt